righthim/righthim.github.io/_pages/About.md

 Differential privacy, Trustworthy machine learning, Synthetic data, federated learning, High-dimensional statistics.

 I am interested in implementing a privacy protecting machine learning algorithm and evaluating their performance.
-Also, the characteristic phenomena occuring in high-dimensional data analysis is another interest.
+Also, the unique phenomena occuring in high-dimensional data analysis is another interest.

 __Hobby__

 I am currently interested in mystery novel and science fiction.
+My current favorite mystery novel is the museum of tricks by the seiichirō Ōyama.

 __Prizes__